UpdatedFebruary 10, 2022

 Video caters to both visual and auditory learners by using sight and sound.
 An online video can take viewers to new places by creating a true experience.
 Viewer can start, stop and review segments as needed, as well as share with colleagues which increases its effectiveness and return on investment.

 Video is convenient for all parties while saving your company time and money.
 Things that were once handled with site visits, countless phone calls and scheduling conflicts can now be tackled via video—and seen anywhere.
 Think about video for facility or showroom tours, demos, product overviews and company overviews.
 Time and travel expenses are reduced or eliminated, while approved and vetted content eliminates potential misunderstandings.
 Your salesforce can talk clients through these videos or email links so customers can watch on their own time.
-An added bonus—according to a report published by Forrester, including video in an email leads to a whopping 200–300% increase in click-through rate.
+An added bonus—including video in an email can lead to a whopping 300% increase in click-through rate.

 Keep it short and sweet.